(damaged boys) 23

 Corey was looking backwards, maybe for the first time in his life; he was considering the choices he’d made, wondering if it made any difference at all.
 He often thought not.
 But today, sitting in a holding cell in the county court house, there was nothing to do but consider.
 He’d been sitting in the little mint green room for six hours, since he’d been processed and booked.
 There was little left to do but make the telephone call to his friend David, and to wait to make his appearance in court.

-More "(damaged boys) 20"
+Continue with “(damaged boys) 20”

 (damaged boys) 19